vsv04/Fall-Detection-System/README.md

 This GitHub repository hosts the programs, hardware list and the schematics for the fall detection system developed for a high school research project.
 This project is _**open-source**_ and anyone who is interested can download the instructions for assembling the system along with the Python code and put together a working fall detection system.

-The interested reader can read the [**Research Paper**](https://github.com/vsv04/Fall-Detection-System/tree/master/RESEARCH%20PAPER) (pdf document) that discusses the research goal, materials, methods and results.
+The interested reader can read the [**Research Paper**](https://github.com/vsv04/Fall-Detection-System/tree/master/RESEARCH%20PAPER) that discusses the research goal, materials, methods and results.

 ## Hardware
 The [**Parts and Schematics**](https://github.com/vsv04/Fall-Detection-System/tree/master/PARTS%20%26%20SCHEMATICS) folder has a list of parts needed and assembly instructions for the fall detection system.<br/>